Woods in spotlight as Augusta set for day of Masters drama

 But the path to the Green Jacket will not be easy with a pack of major winners in front of him at seven under.

-Woods will begin the third round at 2:15 pm ET (1815 GMT) with little-known South African Justin Harding but the names following him out will all be familiar.
+Woods will begin the third round at 2:05 pm ET (1805 GMT) with English journeyman Ian Poulter but the names following him out will all be very familiar.

 British Open winner Molinari and Australian former world number one Day will be on the course at 2:45 pm ET ahead of two-time defending U.S. Open champion Koepka and 2013 Masters winner Scott.